 ÖK: Is it a good thing?
 What do you think about the future of the Nederlands?
 I mean, should the development and economy be steady?

-ŞY: At this point I would like to ask you a question, because we have a recent problem, as architects we also can not understand the process, we have a huge pressure on the housing industry in Turkey now, maybe you also have observed, we have like 114 housing projects that are under construction right now in Istanbul and none of them are social housing.
-And they have huge surface areas so, I would like to ask you as a planner, what is the reason of pressurizing housing so much and what is expected as dynamic of housing.
-While people are desining housings, what are their expectations?
-I think it should not be only about immigration rate.
-In Berlin, I know that people were expecting a lot of immigration ten years ago and they built many houses, people didn’t come, the houses stayed same and now a lot of housing are empty.
-And we are currently constructing huge amount of housing so, what is your opinion about this?
+ŞY: At this point, I would like to ask you a question, because we have a recent problem, as architects we also can not understand the process, we have a huge pressure on the housing industry in Turkey now, maybe you also have observed, that we have like 114 housing projects that are under construction right now in Istanbul and none of them are social housing.
+They have huge surface areas so, I would like to ask you as a planner, what is the reason for pressurizing housing so much and what is expected as the dynamic of housing.
+While people are designing housing, what are their expectations?
+I think it should not be only about the immigration rate.
+In Berlin, I know that people were expecting a lot of immigration ten years ago and they built many houses, people didn’t come, the houses stayed the same and now a lot of housing is empty.
+And we are currently constructing a huge amount of housing so, what is your opinion about this?

-KC: Maybe in that respect Netherlands is a good example, because in the Netherlands we built millions of houses after the war, social housing, big apartment buildings which are now being taken down.
+KC: Maybe in that respect Netherlands is a good example because in the Netherlands we built millions of houses after the war, social housing, big apartment buildings which are now being taken down.
 This is not so bad, because they have served 30- 40 years and they have been built for a condition that is not present any more.
 The condition was more or less an emergency condition after the war.
-And, what you see now is that because of all these apartments were in the hands of housing cooperations or the city, they can just decide to take them down or sell them.
+And, what you see now is that because all these apartments were in the hands of housing corporations or the city, they can just decide to take them down or sell them.
 So, what happens now?
-They’ll be replaced some low-rise apartments.
-We do exactly the reverse of what happens here; we are taking down the high-rise and replacing it by dense and low-rise.
-Here you are taking down the “gecekondu” (slutter) and replacing them by high-rise ones.
+They’ll be replaced by some low-rise apartments.
+We do exactly the reverse of what happens here; we take down the high-rise and replace it with a dense low-rise.
+Here you are taking down the “gecekondu” (clutter) and replacing them with high-rise ones.

-ÖK: But, I think that market economy will find its way in the future.
+ÖK: But, I think that the market economy will find its way in the future.

 ŞY: But I’m asking that you think that it works in that way, the market economy is finding its way or like in the Berlin example…

-KC: Let’s say it in the different way.
-What people here are trying to do now, I think is understandable out of needed housing capacity, but I think, that the urban designs and the typology is wrong.
-I think that it is possible to make very qualitative housing and neighbourhoods here, that are high density, that are not high-rise towers and that have kind of flexible system and can adapt ot future.
+KC: Let’s say it differently.
+What people here are trying to do now, I think is understandable out of needed housing capacity, but I think, that the urban designs and the typology are wrong.
+I think that it is possible to make very qualitative housing and neighbourhoods here, that are high density, that are not high-rise towers and that have a kind of flexible system and can adapt to the future.
 And I think that is more the key to work on.
 You create other typologies that meet the demand of the housing market; because that is also an economical engine for the welfare of the city.
 Building production anyway, is a very positive economic force for the development of the city.
 But the question is how do you do that?
-And what happens now is if they go on like they do now, you’ll have all the slutter (gecekondu) areas gone and the towers everywhere…
+And what happens now is if they go on as they do now, you’ll have all the clutter (gecekondu) areas gone and the towers everywhere…

 KC: As you know these things are very difficult to predict.Because, the textile here is also in crisis because of the low rates in Romania, Ukraine, and China.
-Nobody would expect 10 years ago that it would be so bad.
-So, I think there are always these kinds of very strong changes in cities, due to certain influence from the world that nobody can predict.
-In a way the same thing happens in the Netherlands, in the harbours, the ship building industry.
-We had a big industry 25-30 years ago, which was a ship building industry.
+Nobody would have expected 10 years ago that it would be so bad.
+So, I think there are always these kinds of very strong changes in cities, due to certain influences from the world that nobody can predict.
+In a way, the same thing happens in the Netherlands, in the harbours, the shipbuilding industry.
+We had a big industry 25-30 years ago, which was a shipbuilding industry.
 And there were extreme harbour activities.
-The ship industry died becasue of Korean and Japanese were making the same ships for half of the price.
+The shipping industry died because Korea and Japan were making the same ships for half of the price.
 So the whole Dutch ship industry is dead.
-It was one thousand year old.
+It was one thousand years old.

 GŞ: What about the car industry?
 Because you know that, at low price car production, Chinese are…

 KC: We don’t have a car industry.
 That is for the Germans.
-So one of the core businesses of the culture with a history of thousand years was gone within ten years.
-And the second thing is that harbour activities faced such a scale enlargement that the harbours in the neighbourhoods of cities were abandoned and much bigger harbours were created outside.
-So you have these two events that had total radical effect on the economy of the city.
+So one of the core businesses of the culture with a history of a thousand years was gone within ten years.
+The second thing is that harbour activities faced such a scale enlargement that the harbours in the neighbourhoods of cities were abandoned and much bigger harbours were created outside.
+So you have these two events that had a totally radical effect on the economy of the city.
 Work left the city, the activity left the city, whole type of economic factors left the country.
-The factor of these abandoned industrial areas can’t turn to be positively.
+The factor of these abandoned industrial areas can’t turn out to be positive.
 So, if we can densify the city within its borders, we can build very high qualitative sites.

-ÖK: Maybe you know about the in Istanbul there is a current tendency into emptied ship yards around the Golden Horn area, the touristic places, also small scale work shops around neighbourhood, the tendency to homogenize places, which is not used by the citizens but used by the tourists only.
+ÖK: Maybe you know that in Istanbul there is a current tendency to empty shipyards around the Golden Horn area, the tourist places, also small-scale workshops around the neighbourhood, the tendency to homogenize places, which are not used by the citizens but used by the tourists only.
 How do you think that it can be prevented?
-You have similar experiences in other countries or in other cities?
+Do you have similar experiences in other countries or other cities?

-GŞ: At this point I want to ask you about the urban… Especially tourism and consumption are being used as urban renewal tools because these areas must be attractive and profitable for investors; because the first goal of investors is to get huge profit in the short term and tourism is able to give this.
+GŞ: At this point, I want to ask you about the urban… Tourism and consumption are being used as urban renewal tools because these areas must be attractive and profitable for investors; because the first goal of investors is to get huge profits in the short term and tourism can achieve this.

-At this point, is it possible to describe an urban renewal project which is not profit bringing?
+At this point, is it possible to describe an urban renewal project which is not profitable-? bringing?
 Is it possible to exclude market forces?

 KC: No, but let’s say depends on the site.
-If you go to end of the Golden Horn where the Santral is being build, there you can also work with neighbourhood, participation, kind of social programs and you can get a kind of low profile revitalization going on, least work with small profits or small parties.
-But of course, here in the center, in the end the global tourism will gain.
+If you go to the end of the Golden Horn where the Santral is being built, there you can also work with the neighbourhood, participation, kind of social programs and you can get a kind of low profile revitalization going on, least work with small profits or small parties.
+But of course, here in the centre, in the end, global tourism will gain.
 There is nothing to stop it.
 You see it already in the bazaar.
-The bazaar could also be in Holywood or the center of London.
+The bazaar could also be in Holywood or the centre of London.

 KC: Yes, completely changing.

-ÖK: And there is also a steady homogenization process is going on both in the bazaar and in touristic areas.
-For example, if I were a tourist coming Istanbul, I would like to see more different varieties in the bazaar.
+ÖK: And there is also a steady homogenization process going on both in the bazaar and tourist areas.
+For example, if I were a tourist coming to Istanbul, I would like to see more different varieties in the bazaar.
 All you can see is the gold shops and carpet sellers, nothing else.

 KC: I mean the Bazaar is a real example of international tourism.
 If you go to the bazaar people say there are 500 shops but there are only 5 shops: one for Turkish delight and herbs, one for carpets, one for souvenirs and water pipes, one for scarves, and one for gold, so that’s all there.
 So, there are only five shops, they sell the same and have the same price, and it’s very difficult to look for something special.

 ÖK: What do you think about the future of tourism?
-I think the mass tourism is going to die in the future because of the ever-broading communication matters.
-I mean because you don’t need to see by your eyes, you can visit by mass communication tools.
+I think mass tourism is going to die in the future because of the ever-broadening communication matters.
+I mean because you don’t need to see with your eyes, you can visit by mass communication tools.
 You see by television by internet…

 KC: No, I don’t think so.
 I think the most beautiful cities like Istanbul; will have an eternal and ever-increasing attraction for tourism.
-For instance, in Amsterdam which used to be popular for Japanese starting at the end of 60’s, became completely boomed in 70’s and beginning of the 80’s, now it’s going down but who is coming now to Amsterdam?
+For instance, Amsterdam which used to be popular for the Japanese starting at the end of the ’60s, became completely boomed in the ’70s and beginning of the ’80s, now it’s going down but who is coming now to Amsterdam?
 The Rich Chinese!
 Chinese is an unlimited resource.

 ŞY: For everybody in the world…

-KC: Yes…For instance, you see suddenly enormous mass of Czechs and Polish people coming to Amsterdam.
-I think Istanbul has a very big attraction for whole Asia.
+KC: Yes…For instance, you see suddenly an enormous mass of Czechs and Polish people coming to Amsterdam.
+I think Istanbul is a very big attraction for the whole of Asia.
 They come from Azerbaijan, they come here from Ukraine.
 So I’m a little bit pessimistic about the force of international tourists.
-I think, it’s so powerful and profitable, and it is such a good political tool for politicians to make their city more beautiful.
-I think Istanbul will be like Barcelona, if it goes on like this.
+I think it’s so powerful and profitable, and it is such a good political tool for politicians to make their city more beautiful.
+I think Istanbul will be like Barcelona if it goes on like this.

 ŞY: Do you know anything about Haydarpaşa Port area transformation?
 Do you know where Haydarpaşa is?